beameio/beame-sdk/README.md

 ## Beame.io SDK data directory

-The structure of the Beame data folder is implementation detail.
-You should not directly work with it.
+The structure of the Beame data folder is an implementation detail.
+You should not work with it directly.
 Use API or CLI to store and retrieve the data.

 ## Beame.io CLI